Childhood Discipleship: Training up a child

 BIG SPRING—Community evangelism comes in all shapes and forms, but oftentimes begins with a simple conversation.
 For First Baptist Church in Big Spring, one small seed planted in a local Chinese restaurant has grown to form a much-needed ministry in the community.

 When Sherry Lindsey moved to Big Spring six years ago, she felt compelled to visit the local Chinese restaurant and meet the waiters.
-After that initial conversation, the restaurant quickly became a hub for church members to connect with local Chinese and/p>... [continue]
+After that initial conversation, the restaurant quickly became a hub for church members to connect with local Chinese and show Christ's love to them on a regular basis.

 From the frontlines: Syrian refugees, harsh Lebanon winters and sharing the Gospel